Cathie Sudlow

 Catherine Sudlow OBE FRSE is a British neurologist.
 She is a professor of Neurology and Clinical Epidemiology and Head of the Centre for Medical Informatics at the Usher Institute of Population Health Sciences and Informatics at the University of Edinburgh.
-She is the Chief Scientist of UK Biobank, and an honorary Consultant Neurologist in the Division of Clinical Neurosciences in Edinburgh.
+She is the Chief Scientist of UK Biobank, an honorary Consultant Neurologist in the Division of Clinical Neurosciences in Edinburgh and Director of the British Heart Foundation Data Science Centre.

 Career

 Research

 Sudlow's research focuses on the epidemiology and genetic causes of stroke.
 She is the principal investigator of the Edinburgh Stroke Study, which investigates the risk factors for and prognosis of different types of ischaemic stroke.
 By 2005, the Edinburgh Stroke Study had recruited 2160 patients with stroke or transient ischaemic attacks, and these patients were followed up for between one and four years to identify those who had a further stroke, and myocardial infarction, or who died.

 She was appointed as the Head of the Centre for Medical Informatics at the Usher Institute of Population Health Sciences and Informatics at the University of Edinburgh in August 2017.
 Her inaugural lecture, 'Big data, big picture, big challenge,' described how big data can be used to study the causes of diseases, and the effects of treatments.

 In October 2019, Professor Sudlow was appointed as Director of the British Heart Foundation Data Science Centre.